yokolet/new-note/_posts/2024-03-05-vite-vue-bun-on-rails.md

 ### Set up Starter Command

-When the app is created, we skipped the JavaScript approaches.
+When the app was created, we skipped the JavaScript approaches.
-Because of that, the app doesn't have a handy command such as bin/dev.
+Because of that, the app doesn't have a handy command such as `bin/dev`.
+The vite_rails gem created `Profile,dev` configuration for a foreman.
-We need to type `foremen start...` to start the development server.
+This works, but, still, we need to type `foreman start -f Procfile.dev` to start the development server.
-This works, but it's better to have the same command, `bin/dev`.
+It's better to have the command, `bin/dev`.

 ##### package.json